jamacz/mink/README.md

 ! ?
 ```

-Mink reads operators from left to right, so `!` is pushed before `?`.
+Mink reads operators from left to right, so `!` is pushed, and then `?` is pushed.

 There are a few aliases for a large string of `!`s and `?`s:

 - `%n` will push `?`, followed by n `!`s, to the stack
 - `"Hello world!"` will push `?`, followed by the ASCII representations of each character in the string in reverse, to the stack

-Unsigned integers are typically represented by a string of `!`s followed by a terminating `?`.
+Unsigned integers are typically represented by pushing a terminating `?` followed by a string of `!`s.
 The compiler is optimised to represent integers this way.

 ### Printing